farmera/sare_grant/introduction.md

 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and chlorophyll monitoring.
 Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated with N monitoring in the humid alluvial soils of southern Louisiana.
+Our approach sought to address two questions:

 * __Can variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?__